ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 Royal Ascot is probably the most famous horse race worldwide and one of the biggest events in the British Social Calendar.
 But what is Royal Ascot really like and what can you expect?

-I attended Royal Ascot last year on Ladies’ Day.
+I attended Royal Ascot a couple of years ago on Ladies’ Day.
 My visit wasn’t quite perfect but I have learned many things that will be helpful for a second visit – or for you if you are going the first time!

 What is Royal Ascot